 Create SSH key pair

 From a Bash shell, run this command and follow the on-screen directions.
 The command output includes the file name of the public key file.
-The contents of this file are needed when creating the virtual machine.
+Copy the contents of the public key file to the clipboard.

 ssh-keygen -t rsa -b 2048